XRPLBounties/Proposals/bounties/0018 Ledger Metrics.md

 	- Number of successful transactions
 	- Number of failed transactions (tec*)
 	- Breakdown of transactions by type (DEX, Payments, Account, NFT, XChain)
-	- A special call out (icon) if there are no tecINVARIANT_FAILED transactions
+	- A special call-out (icon) if there are no `tecINVARIANT_FAILED` transactions
 - Milestone 2 Stats
-	- Summaries of the amount of ledger objects by type (Accounts, Offers, Escrows, TrustLines, Paychannel, etc.)
+	- Summaries of the amount of [ledger objects by type](https://xrpl.org/ledger-object-types.html): AccountRoot (account), Offer, Escrow, RippleState (trust line), PayChannel, etc.

 ### Proposed Visuals
 The new data should follow the design below.
 It shows what it would look like with the current metrics.
 The new metrics would use the same styling